Yanping-Cong/LFSM-0.1/README.md

 # LFSM-0.1
 ## Long-frequency Sky Model (LFSM)
 --------
-The LFSM implementation of the NE2001 electron model using in 3D emissivity.
+The LFSM implementation of the NE2001 electron model using in 3D emissivity of galaxy.

 The output can be stored either in memory by means of a numpy array, or in a HDF5 format file.